upiok/-Live-Canvas-for-streamers/README.md

 ```

 ## 7TV Emote Sets
-- Paste a 7TV Emote Set ID and press “Добавить сет”.
+- Paste a 7TV Emote Set ID and press “Add Set”.
 - Saved sets appear as vertical chips; click to reload, ✕ to remove.
 - Search box filters the loaded set.